cytomine/cytomine/CONTRIBUTING.md

     Our team will review your PR and approve it once it passes all CI pipelines.
 Feedback may be provided if changes are needed.

+    > :warning: It is the responsability of the contributor to ensure that all the CI checks pass!

-    After approval and passing CI, your contribution will be merged.
+    After the approval and passing CI, your contribution will be merged.

 Thank you for helping make Cytomine even better!